ASCLnet/SWRegistryWorkshop/README.md

 ### Participants

-Due to limited space, participation is by invitation only.
+Due to limited space, participation is by invitation.